Endava/BEEQ/packages/beeq-angular/README.md

 ### NgModel and two-way data binding

-To enable two-way binding and the use of [ngModel] within Bee-Q form components, you will need to add the Value Accessors in your module declarations, along with `@angular/forms`.
+To enable two-way binding and the use of [ngModel] within BEEQ form components, you will need to add the Value Accessors in your module declarations, along with `@angular/forms`.

 > ❗️❗️ *Please notice that* **you might need to disable** `aot` *for enabling two-way data binding**.
 Details: https://github.com/ionic-team/stencil-ds-output-targets/issues/317*